Psychomotor seizures in dogs

 Can Psychomotor Seizures Contribute to Serious Brain Damage?

 Psychomotor seizures in dogs have raised concerns about potential brain damage.
 While these seizures are characterized by abnormal motor behaviors, such as dog psychomotor seizure symptoms, they generally do not lead to significant brain damage on their own.
-Psychomotor seizures, also known as focal seizures, originate in specific areas of the brain and can manifest as unusual movements or behaviors.
+Psychomotor seizures, also known as focal, limbic, or partial complex seizures, originate in specific areas of the brain and can manifest as unusual movements or behaviors.
 It's important to note that the duration and frequency of these seizures can impact the dog's overall well-being.

 How Do Vets Diagnose Psychomotor Seizures?